“Eden, stop wasting time on your phone and pick up a book!”

 - A voiceover artist if there is any dialogue

 These are just some aspects to take into consideration for a professional video.
-If you’re planning to go for a more amateur feel, by all means, do so!- it is completely possible to create a strong video using nothing but your smartphone or a handheld camera.
+If you’re planning to go for a more amateur feel, by all means, do so!- it is completely possible to create a strong video using nothing but your smartphone or a handheld camera and simple editing tools like Canva or video templates (like this intro maker).
 Remember, at the end of the day, the message behind the video and the emotions created in viewers is more important than the video itself.

 2. Show Impact